 - Curry: discussed above

-- Montreal Steak Blend – a great ingredient for sprinkling over hamburgers or steak, I’ve yet to crack the code.
+- Montreal Steak Blend: A great ingredient for sprinkling over hamburgers or steak.

-- Seasoning Salt: I personally don’t use it, but I do know a number of youngsters that swear by it and sprinkle it on all kinds of things in sometimes very inventive ways.
-It seems to be a rather generic item for using on just about everything that needs a little something extra.
+- Seasoning Salt: This can be prinkled it on all kinds of things, sometimes very inventive ways.
+It’s a generic item for using on just about everything that needs a little something extra.
 Check my homemade blends (linked above) to make your own.

-- Taco, Chili and Fajita type seasoning packets: I usually just whip up my own; they are almost always some blend of Chili powder, paprika, salt, pepper and perhaps a bit of oregano.
+- Taco, Chili and Fajita type seasoning packets: I usually just whip up my own; they are almost always some blend of Chili powder, paprika, salt, pepper, and maybe oregano.

 As you start to think of spices being an investment, think about it this way: paying a few dollars for a spice or herb may be an initial outlay, but it will enable you to make the foods you love at home.
-While it may be easy to “balk” at the price of herbs and spices, a few dollars on a spice or herb may be much better spent and well used than the same few dollars on any of the number of things we “waste” a few dollars on here and there:
+While it may be easy to “balk” at the price of herbs and spices, a few dollars on a spice or herb is usually money well spent.

-- You’ll be likely to use it over and over for a certain recipe, and for many others.
+- You’ll be likely to use herbs or spices over and over for a certain recipe, and for many others.